cfjedimaster/brackets-jshint/README.md

 Issues/Updates
 =====
+[5/20/2013] Now supports reading .jshintrc files.
+Note - I do this on EVERY parse, and that is bad.
+I need to add some per-project caching.
+In my tests I couldn't tell that things had slowed down, but it really needs to be re-engineered to cache those checks.

 [5/20/2013] I broke hiding jshint.

 [5/18/2013] It should, hopefully, not act like JSLint in terms of autohiding when switch to a HTML file (and auto showing when you go to a .js file)